stevebachmeier/notes/IHME/Weekly retro.md

 [[Tasks]]

-## Dec 26
+## Jan 2
-- Released new versions of framework repos
+- Finished implementing new artifact for CA + FL
-- Fixed issues with vivarium_inputs isort
+- Added integration tests for initialization
 -

 # Archived